Week beginning 18.10.21

 Summer 1 and 2: Forces and magnets.

-Summer 2: We are opinion pollsters - children will collect and analyse data.
+Summer 2: Databases - children will create and use databases.

 Children will learn about Christianity and Hinduism.